-Students who receive an academic warning are encouraged to develop a plan for academic improvement in consultation with their academic adviser or the Academic Success Center.
+Students who receive an academic warning are encouraged to develop a plan for academic improvement in consultation with their academic advisor or the Academic Success Center.
 The academic warning is not a part of the student’s permanent academic record.

 Academic Probation designates a period of time where a student is warned that satisfactory academic progress is not being made.
 During this period the student must meet a set of conditions in order to remain at Iowa State.

-Students who are placed on academic probation immediately should seek assistance in academic improvement from such sources as academic advisers, instructors, the Academic Success Center, and the University Tutoring Office.
+Students who are placed on academic probation immediately should seek assistance in academic improvement from such sources as academic advisors, instructors, the Academic Success Center, and the University Tutoring Office.